 Given the fact that they aren't based on good credit, hard money loans do have harsher terms.
 For one, they attract very hefty interest rates and fee.
 Additionally, they are also likely to come with shorter repayment periods.
 Only apply for hard loans if you're certain that your property will constantly generate a high flow of cash.

 3. Real Estate Partnership

 A real estate partnership is not typically a loan or mortgage.
-It’s in essence an agreement to share property ownership with another party.
+It's in essence an agreement to share investment real estate ownership with another party.
 The agreement spells out the responsibilities of each partner as well as the terms of any transactions involving the shared property.

 With a real estate partnership, the partnership company may agree to fund your entire rental project on certain conditions.
 One of these may be that you contribute to the project in a major way – like funding its management.

 4. Private Loans

 Private loans are loans from friends and loved ones.
 This another loan option for buying rental property with no money down.
 Although many of us would rather borrow from banks and financial institutions, we have to understand that desperate times call for desperate measures.
 You sometimes just have to mix business with familiarity and borrow from your immediate circle.